tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Just true enough.

-True enough that I’ll probably put the phone down for a while.
+True enough that I'll probably put the phone down for a while.

 True enough that the silence feels a little less uncomfortable than it did an hour ago.

-And maybe that’s all a person can really hope for.
+And maybe that's all a person can really hope for.

 Not certainty.